Brief history of the tower

 - Two peals rung in 1993, the last one on the old bells and the first one on the new ring both recorded on a board just to the right of the entry door.

-- Peal of Yorkshire Surprise Royal, to the right of the stained glass window, rung as a welcome to the present vicar, Anne Hollinghurst.
+- Peal of Yorkshire Surprise Royal, to the right of the stained glass window, rung as a welcome to the most recent vicar, Anne Hollinghurst.

 Images of all the peal boards can be viewed in the Gallery page.
 Just below and to the left of the last mentioned peal board is a shallow cupboard which has ten ropes disappearing into it.
 This is the Ellacombe Chiming apparatus and each of these ropes is attached to a hammer underneath one of the bells.
 It allows tunes to be played on the bells, although nowadays it is very seldom used.
 The pendulum of the church clock, which is above the ringing chamber, extends down almost to the floor of the Ringing Chamber and can be seen swinging in the cupboard opposite the entrance door.
 It is one of the longest pendulums in the country and is claimed to be the heaviest.
 Its period is 5 seconds - two-and-a-half seconds each way.
 The library of the Hertford County Association of Change Ringers is contained, in the main, in the two cupboards against the north and east walls.